Walterr399/wd-motor/README.md

 ## Installation

 1. **Download and Extract**
-   Download the script and place it in your FiveM resource folder.
+   Download the script and place it in your resource folder.

 2. **Resource Setup**
    Add the resource to your `server.cfg` file: